Join Our FREE Live Webinar

 • Complete 90 hours of New Mexico Real Estate Commission-approved real estate courses.
 These classes include Real Estate Law (30 hours), Real Estate Principles and Practice (30 hours), and Broker Basics (30 hours).

-• Applicants with current broker's licenses in other states can apply for a waiver of the Real Estate Principles and Practice and Real Estate Law courses and the national portion of the real estate broker's examination by submitting a written request.
-The 30-hour Broker Basics course cannot be waived.
+• Applicants with current broker's licenses in other states can submit a written request to waive the Real Estate Principles and Practice and Real Estate Law courses and the national portion of the real estate broker's examination.
+However, the 30-hour Broker Basics course cannot be waived.

 • Take the New Mexico Associate Broker Licensing Exam and pass both portions with at least a 75% score.
 The fee to take the exam is $95.

-• If you pass, you will need to be fingerprinted and obtain Errors and Omissions Insurance.
-All persons applying for a license must submit proof they have completed a live fingerprint scan.
+• If you pass, you must be fingerprinted and obtain Errors and Omissions Insurance.
+All persons applying for a license must submit proof of completing a live fingerprint scan.
 Fingerprinting must be completed no earlier than 21 days before submitting documents to apply for a license.
 A Fingerprint Source List for New Mexico residents on the Commission's website.

 • Apply for Your Associate Broker License.
-You have six months to apply after passing the exam.
+After passing the exam, you have six months to apply.
 Otherwise, you'll have to retake it.
 A non-refundable license application fee of $270 is payable when you submit your application.

 Final Thoughts

-Although New Mexico has some economic challenges, many people find it desirable to live or own a second home.
+Is wholesaling real estate legal in New Mexico?
+Yes, it is legal to wholesale properties in New Mexico.
+Although the state has some economic challenges, many people find it desirable to live there or own a second home.
 Tourism and a stable economy fueled by desirable weather in many parts of the state have attracted many buyers over the past several years.

 Wholesalers should be able to find plenty of real estate deals based on low median sale prices, a steady inventory of foreclosure properties, a healthy infusion of government spending, and other key variables that continue to propel New Mexico's real estate market.

-Making sure to stay within the legal bounds of state laws of New Mexico in wholesaling the right way and seeking proper training can give them the edge of setting themselves up for success in the industry.
+Keeping within the legal bounds of state laws of New Mexico in wholesaling the right way and seeking proper training can give them the edge in setting themselves up for success in the industry.

 free real estate investment training